VacSIM: Learning Effective Strategies for COVID-19 Vaccine Distribution using Reinforcement Learning: Results

-\textbf{d.
-Output:} The unadjusted actions (which were not normalized) obtained after testing the model were first adjusted bucket-wise for each State for a particular date by taking the percentage ratio of the unadjusted action of that State and the sum of unadjusted actions of all five States.\\ We consider that the vaccine is distributed on 31 December 2020.
+The unadjusted actions (which were not normalized) obtained after testing the model were first adjusted bucket-wise for each State for a particular date by taking the percentage ratio of the unadjusted action of that State and the sum of unadjusted actions of all five States.\\ We consider that the vaccine is distributed on 31 December 2020.
 The consequent distribution of vaccines among the five States for each bucket size was then evaluated.
 Our models learn well for the bucket range 200-500.
-The vaccine distribution for the same in case of the VacSIM policies is shown in \textbf{Table 2}.
-Results indicate a huge correlation between the distributions of both ACKTR+CB and DQN+CB since both aim at reducing the overall susceptible population as optimally as possible.\\
+The vaccine distribution for the same in case of the VacSIM policies is shown in \textbf{Table 3}.
+It was observed that both ACKTR+CB and DQN+CB yielded similar results, which is conceptually expected as both were aimed at reducing the overall susceptible population as optimally as possible.